-In this tax contribution report, we highlight our ongoing progress towards greater levels of transparency and build upon our other published materials, such as our Payments to Governments report, our Annual Report and Form 20-F, to go beyond the requirements of mandatory initiatives as we work to contribute to the better understanding of our approach to taxation and the way it impacts investment in the transition to a net zero-carbon world.
+This is our second tax contribution report which we're pleased to announce has been produced in accordance with the GRI 207 tax standard.
+This demonstrates our ongoing progress towards greater levels of transparency and builds upon our other published materials, such as our Payments to Governments report, our Annual Report and Form 20-F, to go beyond the requirements of mandatory initiatives as we work to contribute to the better understanding of our approach to taxation and the way it impacts investment in the transition to a net zero-carbon world.